GSK's triple drug cuts flare-ups in chronic lung disease

-(Reuters Health) - Standing desks in classrooms could help children maintain a healthy body weight, a new study suggests.

-LONDON An experimental three-in-one inhaled drug from GlaxoSmithKline significantly cut flare-ups in patients with chronic lung disease in a clinical trial, researchers said on Tuesday.
+LONDON (Reuters) - An experimental three-in-one inhaled drug from GlaxoSmithKline significantly cut flare-ups in patients with chronic lung disease in a clinical trial, researchers said on Tuesday.

 GSK is ahead of rivals AstraZeneca and Novartis in developing a "closed triple" inhaler and plans to file the new treatment for chronic obstructive pulmonary disease (COPD) for regulatory approval this year.